Ozark Jubilee

-Carl Perkins, singing "Blue Suede Shoes", made his TV debut on the series, which showcased hundreds of popular artists performing everything from rockabilly, country and Western, bluegrass and honky tonk to the Nashville sound, gospel and folk.
+Carl Perkins, singing "Blue Suede Shoes", made his TV debut on the series, which showcased hundreds of popular artists performing everything from rockabilly, country and western, bluegrass and honky tonk to the Nashville sound, gospel and folk.
 Several now-legendary session musicians provided accompaniment at times during the show's run, including Grady Martin, Hank Garland, Bob Moore, Charlie Haden, Cecil Brower, Tommy Jackson and Bud Isaacs.
 The genial Foley closed each show from the Jewell Theatre in downtown Springfield with a "song of inspiration" or a recitation from his Keepsake Album; and his sign-off was "Goodnight mama, goodnight papa", before walking into the audience to shake hands as the credits rolled.

 The Jubilee was canceled after almost six years as rock and roll grew in popularity, and in part because of publicity surrounding tax evasion charges against Foley, who was later acquitted.
-On September 24, 1960, the final telecast, like the first in 1955, opened with Foley singing "Hearts of Stone".
-The program concluded with him performing "May the Good Lord Bless and Keep You".
+On September 24, 1960, the final telecast, like the first in 1955, opened with Foley's singing of "Hearts of Stone".
+The program concluded with his performance of "May the Good Lord Bless and Keep You".
 The series was voted Best Country Music Show by Fame magazine's annual TV critics poll in 1957 and 1960.
 In 1961, NBC-TV carried a spin-off, Five Star Jubilee.